 The $29,000 Grill: For More Than Just Hot Dogs

 The Great Recession continues to coax people into staying home, forgoing an expensive night out for something lasting instead.
 Kalamazoo Outdoor Gourmet continues to grow despite the sluggish economic climate, because they provide ongoing value to people choosing to invest in their home lifestyles.
-Read the full artilce in Crain's Chicago Business.
 Kalamazoo also had the pleasure of cooking for Crain's Chicago.
-Click here to watch our Hybrid Fire Grill in action.
+Click here to watch our Hybrid Fire Grill in action and read the full article.
 Photo by: Kendall Karmanian.

 The $29,000 Grill: For More Than Just Hot Dogs

 This grill is not for chumps.